 AMD Ryzen 5 2600X with Wraith Spire Cooler

-Having 6 cores and 12 unlocked threads Ryzen 5 2600X can reach a frequency of 4.2 GHz maximal boost.
-Memory cache of 19MB and compatibility with only DDR4 RAM.
+Here is the little brother of Ryzen 7 2700X which is powered by 6 cores and 12 unlocked threads Ryzen 5 2600X that may reach a frequency up to 4.2 GHz maximal boost.
+Level 3 Memory cache of 16MB and compatibility with only DDR4 higher frequency RAM.
 Electricity consuming is by 95 watts.
-It also comes with cooler from Wraith Spire.
-The price is lower than Ryzen 7 2700X which is over $200.
+It also comes with a cooler from Wraith Spire consisting copper heat pipe and aluminium.
+The price is lower than Ryzen 7 2700X which is below $200.
+Midrange focused PC builders would love this CPU to pair with RTX2070 or Radeon RX5700XT to play most of the AAA game titles on 1440p Ultra Settings.

 AMD Ryzen 5 2600 with Wraith Stealth Cooler